GervinFung/parse-dont-validate/README.md

 `What are the functionalities?`

-In general, once a parsing function is called, it returns an Options object that contains the following functions
+In general, once a parsing function `parseAsBoolean(true)` for example is called, it returns an Options object that generally contains the following functions
 1. `orElseLazyGet(callback function to return alternative value for lazy loading purpose)`
 2. `orElseGet(alternative value that will be computed immediately)`
 3. `orElseGetUndefined()`